Vr6R32/mb-project/README.md

 Application enhances its robust architecture through the integration of a reverse proxy server using Nginx.
 This setup significantly bolsters security by ensuring that internal services are not directly exposed to the external network.
-In addition, the server is integrated with Cloudflare's DNS services, which provides an additional layer of protection.
+In addition, vps server is integrated with Cloudflare's DNS services, which provides an additional layer of protection.
-By leveraging Cloudflare, the server's IP address is not publicly disclosed, further shielding it from potential external threats.
+By leveraging Cloudflare, server's IP address is not publicly disclosed, further shielding it from potential external threats.
 This combination of a reverse proxy and Cloudflare DNS significantly strengthens the platform's security measures, offering robust protection against external threats.
 This ensures a secure and dependable environment for users and their data, safeguarding both against unauthorized access and potential internet vulnerabilities.

-Additionally, the application is secured with a JWT token, which is further encrypted using the AES256 algorithm to ensure greater security.
+Additionally, api is secured with a JWT token, which is further encrypted using the AES256 algorithm to ensure greater security.
-Token is typically transmitted and stored in an HttpOnly cookie, to which foreign JavaScript should not have access.
+Token is typically transmitted and stored in an HttpOnly cookie, to which foreign JavaScript code should not have access.

 Application backend is complemented with a user-friendly frontend, utilizing HTML5, CSS3, and JavaScript